Furkanzmc/QML-Coding-Guide/README.md

 a while.
 Or maybe you can keep the one line assignments to whatever line length convention you have set up for your project.

-Since animations are harder to imageine in your mind, you will benefit from keeping the animations as simple as possible since they are executed every frame.
-Try give them meaningful IDs or object names to help your future self debug the animation should a problem arise in the future.
+Since animations are harder to imagine in your mind, you will benefit from keeping the animations as simple as possible.

 ```qml
 // Bad